lolabray/lolabot/README.md

 ## 🧐 About <a name = "about"></a>
 LolaBot was developed by a camgirl who was looking for a way to control her lovense toys in her discord server.
-<br>LolaBot is contolled by text commands (example: !lushhigh) that active the toys via the discord bot.
+<br>LolaBot is contolled by text commands (example: !lushhigh) that activate the toys via the discord bot.

 ## 🎥 Demo <a name = "demo"></a>
 ![Working](https://imgur.com/DfSrJgF.gif)